Mandinka language

 A Mandinka speaker, recorded in Taiwan.

-The Mandinka language (Mandinka kaŋo; Ajami: مَانْدِينْكَا كَانْجَوْ; Glottocode: mand1436; ISO 639-3: mnk), also known as the Gambian or Mandingo, is a Mande language spoken by the Mandinka people of northern Guinea-Bissau, the Casamance region of Senegal, and The Gambia where it is one of the principal languages.
+The Mandinka language (Mandinka kaŋo; Ajami: مَانْدِينْكَا كَانْجَوْ), also known as Mandingo, is a Mande language spoken by the Mandinka people of northern Guinea-Bissau, the Casamance region of Senegal, and The Gambia, where it is one of the principal languages.

 Mandinka belongs to the Manding branch of Mande and is similar to Kassonke but with only 5 instead of 7 vowels, due to lacking the ATR distinction.

 The varieties spoken in the West Northern bank region in the Gambia borders on a pitch accent due to its proximity with non-tonal neighboring languages like Wolof.

 Phonology

 Mandinka is here represented by the variety spoken in Casamance.
 There is little dialectical diversity.

 Tone

 Mandinka has two tones, high and low.
 Unmodified nouns are either high tone on all syllables or low tone on all syllables.
 The definite suffix -o takes a low tone on high-tone nouns and a falling tone on low-tone nouns.
 It also assimilates any preceding short vowel, resulting in a long /oo/ with either low or falling tone.
 It shortens a preceding long high vowel (ii > io, uu > uo; ee optionally > either eo or ee) or assimilates itself (aa remains aa) leaving only its tone: